Caving & Potholing

 Gaping Gill is a famous pothole on the limestone moors flanking Ingleborough just above Clapdale and the village of Clapham in the "Three Peaks" area of the Yorkshire Dales.

-White Scar Cave is the longest show cave in Britain.
 The guided tour is 1 mile and takes approx. 80 minutes.